 Teaching for Inclusion in Higher Education: A Guide to Practice

-These interactive materials were developed by Sandra Griffiths, visiting Senior Research Fellow, who has been working on this project in CED for the past two and half years.
+These interactive materials were developed by Sandra Griffiths, visiting Senior Research Fellow, who worked on this project in the Centre for Educational Development.
 The Guide is based on Sandra’s research conducted as a UK National Teaching Fellow and it is also a fulfilment of a lifetime’s interest.
 Sandra has had a commitment to inclusive education for many years and has taught in higher education, community education, further education and women’s education – she was a pioneer in developing courses to help women returners back into education.
 As well as working at Queen’s and the University of Ulster, Sandra has worked with groups in Australia, Pakistan and a number of Middle Eastern and eastern European countries.
 She also has major publications on peer learning, students with disabilities and small group teaching.

 Purpose of the Resource